Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Supply chain management (SCM), also known as supply chain management, is relevant for companies in order to organize all steps of the supply chain as efficiently as possible.
 SCM refers to all processes from the procurement of raw materials to production and shipping to customers.
 It also takes into account all parties involved, such as suppliers, manufacturers, logistics service providers and retailers.

-The aim of supply chain management is to ensure that the right products are available in the right place at the right time.
-This avoids bottlenecks, reduces costs and maximizes customer satisfaction at the same time.
+The aim is to ensure that the right products are available in the right place at the right time.
+In this way, bottlenecks can be avoided, costs reduced and customer satisfaction maximized at the same time.
 Efficient warehouse management plays a crucial role here.
 It enables companies to organize and monitor the inventory of goods across the entire value chain.

 Importance of supply chain management for companies